We are removing financial barriers and getting more kids active because we believe

 Together we can help all kids reach their full potential through increased physical activity.
 For two years in a row, the next generation is projected to live shorter lives than their parents.

 We have approved over 2,000 applications.
-Help us get to get to 1 Million!
+Help us get to 1 Million!

 KIDS in the GAME has partnered with PHIT America to increase physical activity at schools.

 AMPED is a school-based running program, for schools across America, focusing on schools with little to no PE.
 We help schools because increasing physical activity at school teaches kids the power of movement.